Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 ====================

 Initial end-to-end demonstration of pipeline.
 Integration test incorporates the 2D simulator, that provides test quartz, arcs and science data.

-- all 3 arms (R, B and NIR) processed
+- all 3 arms (R, B and N) processed
 - 3 arms merged
 - initial flat-fielding in accordance to new framework
 - detector map generated
 - initial flux calibration (TBC)
 - more complete test harness
+- Initial 2D PSF model with color dependence
 - initial Quick DRP available and demonstratable

 2DDRP-7.0 (Sep 2019)
 ====================

 Version for early PSF commissioning.
 Sky data from LAM used for PSF model color dependence.
 'Quick' DRP as well as the 'full' DRP should be available.
 Quick DRP should function at LAM as well as at the summit, in coordination with the ICS.

-- Initial 2D PSF model with color dependence
+2D sky subtraction using arcs (TBC).
+Robust and simple 1D sky subtraction.

-- Initial telluric correction
+- Initial telluric absorption
-- Initial sky subtraction (to 2% TBC level)
+- Initial 2D sky subtraction (to 2% TBC level)
+- Initial 1D sky subtraction
 - Quick DRP available

 2DDRP-8.0 (Mar 2020)